experius/Magento-2-Module-Experius-DonationProduct/README.md

 Off course it is possible to implement this block on any location by a Magento frontend developer,

-A Donation Product has a lot in commen with a virtual product.
+A "Donation Product" has a lot in common with a "Virtual Product".
 It has no stock, weight and doesn't need a shipping method or address to be set in the checkout.

-<h4>Donation Modal</h4>
+<h4>Donation Popup</h4>
 <p align="center">
   <img src="https://raw.githubusercontent.com/experius/Magento-2-Module-Experius-DonationProduct/master/Docs/Screenshots/donation-modal.png" width="50%" title="Product Page">
 </p>